Andarist/react-textarea-autosize/.changeset/fair-bobcats-matter.md

 'react-textarea-autosize': minor
 ---

-Expose `{ rowHeight: number }` as second argument of the callback function `onHeightChange`.
+Added `{ rowHeight: number }` as a second parameter to the `onHeightChange` callback.
 This is useful to construct custom behaviors according to the height values.